 IoTivity is an open source software project enabling seamless device-to-device connectivity where billions of wired and wireless Internet of Things (IoT) devices can securely connect to each other and to the internet.
 The Open Connectivity Foundation (OCF) develops specifications, interoperability guidelines, and a certification program for these devices.
 IoTivity is an open source reference implementation of the OCF specification.
-You can learn more about OCF at http://openconnectivity.org and IoTivity at http://iotivity.org.
+You can learn more about OCF here, and about IoTivity here.

 The IoTivity framework APIs expose the framework to developers, and are available in several programming languages and for multiple operating systems.
 The framework supports dedicated and optimized protocols for IoT, with specific considerations for constrained devices and addressing all types of devices, form-factors, companies, ecosystems and markets.

 The IoTivity framework operates as middleware across all operating systems and connectivity platforms and has these four essential building blocks:

 - Discovery: supporting multiple mechanisms for discovering devices and resources in proximity and remotely.

 - Data transmission: supporting information exchange and control based on a messaging and streaming model.

 - Data management: supporting the collection, storage and analysis of data from various resources.

 - Device management: supporting configuration, provisioning and diagnostics of devices.

 OCF Developer Program

 The OCF Developer Training will show you how to set up an IoTivity development environment on a Raspberry Pi 3 board.
 The OCF Developer Kit includes a Raspberry Pi 3 board and additional hardware to get you started with IoT development using IoTivity APIs and interacting with sensor/actuator devices.
 You’ll be generating, building and running the sample server applications on the Raspberry Pi 3 board itself.